 Watercolor Supplies Organization

 I have only recently started getting back into watercolor art and doing watercolor lettering, so I haven’t accumulated a ton of supplies.
 However, I do have some things.
-I like to keep my favorite brushes and water brush pens all in one area, as well as pallets and my large watercolor pallet.
+I like to keep my favorite brushes and water brush pens all in one area, as well as palettes and my large watercolor palette.
 The pegboard is perfect for this purpose!

 My favorite brushes are kept upright in a plastic flower pot.
 It has little spikes at the bottom that are made to hold flower stems in place, but it works well to keep the brushes upright.
 You could also just use a mason jar to keep them handy!
 (Side note: I like those black small buckets for keeping shorter markers, like my Micron pens or paint markers which I do want to keep stored upright!)